Perth residents wary of 940-home golf course development | CBC News

 Among the most critical concerns shared by residents is access to the new community.

-The land is located just to the east of downtown Perth and south of Highway 7, and is nearly encircled by the Tay River.
+The land is located just to the west of downtown Perth and south of Highway 7, nearly encircled by the Tay River.
 Currently, the only road in and out of the golf course crosses the river over a single narrow bridge at the end of Peter Street.

 The developer is proposing twinning the bridge, but it would remain the only route into the new community.
 That's despite a 2018 study that concluded two separate bridges would be needed to handle any future growth in the area.